 It seems that accountability is a subject that everyone seems to talk about, yet finds difficult to define.

-It also requires a certain type of boldness, deep integrity, strong intrinsic motivation & smart risk taking.
-As well as taking personal responsibility for delivering the desired outcomes, & applying milestones as guiding lights & score cards along the way.
+It also requires a certain type of boldness, deep integrity, strong intrinsic motivation, leveraging the power of mindsets, and smart risk-taking.
+As well as taking personal responsibility for delivering the desired outcomes, and applying milestones as guiding lights and scorecards along the way.

-This involved applying a vast number of diverse team diagnostic tools & processes, providing both data representing quantitative measures of team effectiveness.
-As well as a qualitative assessment of the key messages driving individual & collective behaviours & their impact on performance.
-I then shared these results with the team & designed & delivered their customised blended learning journey.
+This involved applying a vast number of diverse team diagnostic tools and processes, providing both data representing quantitative measures of team effectiveness.
+As well as a qualitative assessment of the key messages driving individual and collective behaviours and their impact on performance.
+I then shared these results with the team and designed and delivered their customized blended learning journey.

-Successful entrepreneurs understand & focus on unleashing the innovation potential & power of people.
-They develop an ability to work cohesively & collaboratively with others effectively.
-By candidly & bravely maximising differences & diversity, taking smart risks & by experimenting with doing things differently.
+Successful entrepreneurs understand and focus on unleashing the innovation potential and power of people.
+They develop an ability to work cohesively and collaboratively with others effectively.
+By candidly and bravely maximizing differences and diversity, taking smart risks, and experimenting with doing things differently.

 - Mindsets are foundational to any change process

-Successful entrepreneurs understand & leverage the power of co-creating purposeful & meaningful work, by understanding the power of mindsets in creating powerful & constructive messages that engage & enrol people in change processes.
+Successful entrepreneurs understand and leverage the power of co-creating purposeful and meaningful work, by understanding the power of mindsets in creating powerful and constructive messages that engage and enroll people in change processes.

-Being a congruent role model
+Lessons learned from being an entrepreneur – Being a congruent role model

-Finally, my fascination with power & role of mindsets in change processes led me to play even more deeply in the transformational leadership, team coaching & organisational culture development space.
+Finally, my fascination with the role and power of mindsets in change processes led me to play even more deeply in the transformational leadership, team coaching, and organisational culture development space.